number42net/timedial/sidecars/website/src/content/simulators.md

 Our simulators are based on the publicly available [SIMH](https://github.com/simh/simh) codebase.

 A variety of simulators are available.
 When you open one, all relevant files are copied to your home directory under `~/simulators` before the simulator is started.
-This means each simulator is personal to you—you’re free to modify anything, including the `simh.ini` files.
+This means each simulator is personal to you-you're free to modify anything, including the `simh.ini` files.

 ## Creating or Copying Simulators